AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 In our AI discovery audits across Perth businesses, we consistently find that between 40% and 60% of knowledge workers are using consumer AI tools for work tasks.
 This includes staff pasting client emails into ChatGPT to draft responses, finance teams uploading spreadsheets containing sensitive financial data to AI analysis tools, HR teams using AI to screen resumes containing personal information, marketing teams generating content by feeding confidential strategy documents into AI platforms, and management using AI to summarise board papers and meeting notes.

-The Regulatory Landscape: What Is Coming
+The Regulatory Landscape: What Is Already Enforceable

 Australia’s Voluntary AI Ethics Principles (Current)

-Voluntary principles are useful for guiding policy development, but they do not create obligations.
+Australia currently operates under eight voluntary AI Ethics Principles — human oversight, contestability, fairness, privacy, reliability, transparency, accountability, and human wellbeing.
+These carry no enforcement mechanism.
 No Australian business has been penalised for violating the AI Ethics Principles because they cannot be violated — they are aspirational, not enforceable.

 Mandatory AI Guardrails (In Progress)